su-linterhell/Election-Analysis/README.md

   * Diana DeGette
   * Raymon Anthony Doane
 * The candidate results were:
   * Charles Casper Stockham recieved 23.0% of votes with 85,213 votes
+  * Diana DeGette received 73.8% of votes with 272,892 votes
+  * Raymon Anthony Doane received 3.1% of votes with 11,606 votes
+* The winner of the election was:
+  * Diana DeGette received 73.8% of votes with 272,892 votes

+## Challenge Overview
+## Challenge Summary